canada-ca-terraform-modules/terraform-azurerm-caf-diagnostic_policy_set/README.md

-# Apply Diagnostics Policies on a Subscription
+# Deploy Diagnostics Policies and PolicySet

 Reference the module to a specific version (recommended):
 ```hcl